ronald-balutiu/Cache-Proj/README.md

-### Based off of Cache Lab from CMSC 15400: Intro to Computer Systems at UChicago.

 #### About:
 This project was created in C as part of my Computer Systems class to simulate the properties and actions of a working cache.
 The mock cache takes in a Valgrind trace file as well as cache parameters (s,E,b) and then outputs the number of hits, misses, and evictions that should have occurred inside of the cache.
-The lab was originally based off of a CMU lab.
+The project was originally based off of a CMU lab.

 In this implementation, s refers to the number of set index bits, E refers to the number of lines per set, and b refers to the number of block bits.
 To find the number of sets and blocks, raise 2 to the power of s and b respectively.